Doug Roberts (ice hockey)

-Douglas William Roberts (born October 28, 1942) is an American retired professional ice hockey player and coach who played 419 games in the National Hockey League and 140 games in the World Hockey Association between 1966 and 1977.
+Douglas William Roberts (born October 28, 1942) is an American former professional ice hockey player and coach who played 419 games in the National Hockey League and 140 games in the World Hockey Association between 1966 and 1977.

 Career

 Roberts played for the California Golden Seals, Boston Bruins, Detroit Red Wings, and New England Whalers after starring for the Michigan State University hockey team.
 His NHL career was comparatively modest, but he did participate in the 1971 NHL All-Star Game as the weak Seals lone representative at a time when there were very few American players in the NHL.

 After retiring from hockey, he served as the head coach of the Connecticut College men's ice hockey team in 1980–2000.
 He is the brother of Gordie Roberts and father of David Roberts, both former NHL players.